cvarma2311/workflow-automation-stack/ansible_swarm_setup/HOW_TO_RUN.md

 ## 4. Run the Deployment

 Once your configuration is complete, you can run the master playbook.
+The playbook is tagged to allow for granular deployments.

 ### 4.1.
 Full Deployment (MinIO + Prefect)

-To deploy or update the entire stack, run the following command from the root of the `workflow-automation-stack` directory:
+To deploy or update the entire stack, run the playbook without any tags.
+This is the default behavior.

 ```bash
 ansible-playbook -i ansible_swarm_setup/inventory.ini ansible_swarm_setup/setup_swarm.yml